Janet Billig Rich: Manage This!

 Janet formed the management and production company Manage This! in New York City in 1996.
 Through Manage This! she has worked extensively with roster artists like Lisa Loeb, Courtney Love, Hole, Guided By Voices, Jon Spencer Blues Explosion, Kim Deal, Cibo Matto, and a number of others.

 Through Manage This! she has also produced and served as music supervisor for a number of major concert tours, television shows, and films, including production on the Pixies reunion tour and documentary loudQUIETloud.
 She produced the Down From the Mountain tour – which featured music from the award-winning O Brother, Where Art Thou?, and worked with Linkin Park on their Projekt Revolution tours.

 On 19 March 2004, Billig Rich was featured on the cover of the New York Post while bailing Courtney Love out of jail.

 She was co-producer for the TV special Crossover (2001), associate producer for the TV series documentary Rocked with Gina Gershon (2004), and produced five episodes of the 2006 unscripted television series #1 Single, which starred Lisa Loeb.

-Music Supervision & Clearances
+Music supervision and clearances

 Since 2004, Billig Rich has provided music supervision and music clearance for a number of projects, including the documentary Jiro Dreams of Sushi, the TV series Family Bonds, the documentary What Remains, Pretty Persuasion, the TV documentaries Pretty Things, The Biz, The Fashionista Diaries, Surfwise, 12 episodes of Kimora: Life in the Fab Lane, Nic & Tristan Go Mega Dega, See You in September, Barry Munday, and No One Dies in Lily Dale.